mickeytheq/ZoopDocs/docs/imageupload/Cloudinary.md

 2. Fill in your details to create an account
 3. Login to your account
 4. Click `API Key` at the top of the screen
+5. Note the `Cloud name` at the top of the screen.
+Enter this into the Zoop Cloudinary dialog
-5. Click `Generate New API Key`
+6. Click `Generate New API Key`
-6. Copy the API key and API secrets into the Cloudinary dialog while using Zoop
+7. Copy the API key and API secrets into the Zoop Cloudinary dialog